lupyuen/lupyuen.github.io/src/pinedio.md

 #define DISPLAY_BLK_PIN  21
 ```

-(GPIO 8 selects the Flashing Mode when BL604 is powered on, so GPIO 8 is normally unused)
+(GPIO 8 selects the Flashing Mode when BL604 is booting, so GPIO 8 is normally unused)

-We use __GPIO 5__ to mirror the GPIO High / Low state of GPIO 20 (ST7789 Chip Select).
+We use __GPIO 5__ to mirror the GPIO High / Low State of GPIO 20 (ST7789 Chip Select).
 More about this in a while.

 ## Initialise SPI Port